Art is a specific empathic healing practice

 If you don’t currently have any art or craft that engages you, take some classes!
 Supporting other artists and helping them make a living is a wonderful way to perform empathic activism, and it’s a great way to meet people who share your interests.
 Of course, classes are social activities where you’ll need to be empathically receptive for at least part of the time, but gaining artistic tools and skills will help you embark on your own artistic practice.

-Creating an expressive practice for a receptive life
+Creating an expressive practice in a receptive life

 I notice that many highly sensitive and hyper-empathic people tend to get stuck in a feedback loop that looks something like this: